watson-developer-cloud/node-red-node-watson/README.md

 - Relationship Extraction
     - Extract entities and their relationships from unstructured text
 - Retrieve and Rank
     - Creates a trainable search engine for your data
+- Similarity search
+    - Create and search against image collections
 - Speech To Text
     - Convert audio containing speech to text
 - Text To Speech